-The concepts of possession and knowledge are related to the K-operator from epistemic logics (see [20] for a survey of epistemic logics), which describes knowledge held by individuals and is similar to our operator $\llbracket K \rrbracket A$.
+The concepts of possession and knowledge are related to the K-operator from epistemic logics (see [20] for a survey of epistemic logics), which describes knowledge held by individuals and is similar to our operator $\llbracket K \rrbracket A$ .
 As far as we are aware, the study of epistemic logics and its operators has been restricted almost exclusively to the classical setting.
 Simultaneous use of knowledge and linearity described in this paper to represent resources held by principals also appears to be new.

-Proof-carrying authorization (PCA) [6,7] is an architecture that can be used to specify and enforce security policies.
-We believe that the PCA architecture can be extended to include linearity in the style proposed here.
+We believe that the proof-carrying authorization (PCA) [6,7] architecture can be extended to implement policies expressed in some fragments of the proposed logic.
 The main new problem is enforcement of single use and atomicity of operations.
 Prior work in this direction indicates that contract signing protocols can be used for doing this effectively [8].
 We do not believe it possible to implement the entire logic in a proof-carrying architecture because a proof of authorization may depend on private knowledge held by individuals, and verifying such a proof could result in a breach of security.
 Therefore, in order to effectively implement this logic using PCA, we have to restrict ourselves to certain fragments, for example, where authorizations made by any principal do not depend on knowledge held by others.